yoonjuh/brief-es6/README.md

 ```

 ### `Default Function Arguments`
-#### In es6 you can simply set the default value of function arguments
+#### In es6, you can simply set the default value of function arguments.
 ```js
 // es5
 /*function makeAjaxRequest(url, method) {